hamzaoglu29/AirportJam/README.md

 ## Contributing

-We welcome contributions to GridStrategyGame!
+We welcome contributions to AirportJam!
 If you'd like to contribute:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature-branch-name`